slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."
 -- Seneca [-004]*

-> *"Death of a child is the gretest reason to doubt the existence of God."
+> *"Death of a child is the greatest reason to doubt the existence of God."
 -- Fyodor Dostoyevsky [1821]*

 > *"I’d rather be in the mountains thinking of God than in church thinking about the mountains."